Costantino Nigra: Biography

-When Napoleon recognized the Kingdom of Italy in 1861, Nigra returned to France as minister-resident, and for many years played a most important part in political affairs and for Cavour; for his account of the administration of the Neapolitan provinces, Giustino Fortunato judged it an "admirable brave writing ... that is worth so much gold".
-During his mandate in Paris, Nigra contributed to the negotiations that led, thanks to the consent of Napoleon, to the conclusion of the Italo–Prussian alliance in 1866 ahead of the Third Italian War of Independence.
-In 1870, after his in the battle of Sedan, Napoleon was taken prisoner.
-As ambassador in Paris, Nigra remained the only friend of the empress Eugénie de Montijo, who was appointed regent.
+When Napoleon recognized the Kingdom of Italy in 1861, Nigra returned to France as minister-resident and for many years played a most important part in political affairs and for Cavour; for his account of the administration of the Neapolitan provinces, Giustino Fortunato judged it an "admirable brave writing ... that is worth so much gold".
+During his mandate in Paris, Nigra contributed to the negotiations that led, thanks to the consent of Napoleon, to the conclusion of the Italo-Prussian Alliance in 1866 ahead of the Third Italian War of Independence.
+In 1870, after his capture in the battle of Sedan, Napoleon was taken prisoner.
+As ambassador in Paris, Nigra remained the only friend of Empress Eugénie de Montijo, who was appointed regent.
 Since the people had risen proclaiming a republic, the French Third Republic, Nigra helped them escape and save themselves.
-Having become a friend of Virginia Oldoini, Countess of Castiglione, through Cavour, he was later her lover in Paris.
+Having become a friend of Virginia Oldoini, Countess of Castiglione through Cavour, he was later her lover in Paris.

-In 1876, Nigra was transferred to St. Petersburg with the rank of ambassador, in 1882 to London, and in 1885 to Vienna.
-In 1899, he represented Italy at the first Hague Peace Conference.
+In 1876, Nigra was transferred to St. Petersburg with the rank of ambassador, in 1882 to London and in 1885 to Vienna.
+In 1899, he represented Italy at the First Hague Peace Conference.
 He was created count in 1882 and senator in 1890.
 Having retired in 1904, he died at Rapallo on 1 July 1907.

-He was a sound classical scholar, and published translations of many Greek and Latin poems with valuable comments; he was also a poet and the author of several works of folklore and popular poetry, of which the most important is his Canti popolari del Piemonte.
+He was a sound classical scholar and published translations of many Greek and Latin poems with valuable comments.
+He was also a poet and the author of several works of folklore and popular poetry, of which the most important is his Canti popolari del Piemonte.
 Shortly after Cavour's death in 1861, he was elected as Great Master of the Grand Orient of Italy.
 In February 1860, Nigra had joined the regular Masonic Lodge Ausonia of Turin.